Night0nly/rikaichamp/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/birtles/rikaichamp.svg)](https://greenkeeper.io/)

 This is the Japanese-Vietnamese dictionary version.
 Translation in English is also included but it hasn't been updated for a long time.
 You can install it in local.
+The tool was used to convert the (rikaichan) Vietnamese dictionary to edict(with index file) dictionary: https://github.com/Night0nly/dict-converter-for-rikaichan (i will update this tool for others language in the future ... if i have time).
 ___

 Look up Japanese words with the hover of a mouse.